-We wish to draw attention to your Excellency's Government's obligations under international human rights instruments to guarantee the right of every individual to life, liberty and security and not to be arbitrarily deprived of life, recalling Article 3 of the Universal Declaration of Human Rights (UDHR) and Article 6(1) of the International Covenant on Civil and Political Rights (ICCPR), noting that your Excellency's Government ratified the ICCPR on 17 December 1973.
+We wish to draw attention to your Excellency's Government's obligations under international human rights instruments to guarantee the right of every individual to life, liberty and security and not to be arbitrarily deprived of life, recalling Article 3 of the Universal Declaration of Human Rights (UDHR) and Article 6(1) of the International Covenant on Civil and Political Rights (ICCPR), noting that your Excellency's Government ratified the ICCPR on 8 June 1992.

-In addition, Article 6 of the Convention on the Rights of the Child (CRC), which your Excellency's Government ratified on 6 March 1992, recognizes that every child has the inherent right to life and requires States parties ensure to the maximum extent possible, the survival and development of the child.
+In addition, Article 6 of the Convention on the Rights of the Child (CRC), which your Excellency's Government signed on 16 February 1995, recognizes that every child has the inherent right to life and requires States parties ensure to the maximum extent possible, the survival and development of the child.
 It further requires States Parties to take all effective and appropriate measures to diminish infant and child mortality.
+While your Excellency's Government has not ratified the CRC, it is obliged to refrain from acts that would defeat the Covenant's object or purpose, in conformity with Article 18 of the Vienna Convention on the Law of Treaties.

-We would like to draw your attention to Article 12 of the International Covenant on Economic, Social and Cultural Rights (ICESCR), ratified by your Excellency's Government on 17 December 1973, which enshrines the right of everyone to the enjoyment of the highest attainable standard of physical and mental health.
+We would like to draw your attention to Article 12 of the International Covenant on Economic, Social and Cultural Rights (ICESCR), signed by your Excellency's Government on 5 October 1977, which enshrines the right of everyone to the enjoyment of the highest attainable standard of physical and mental health.
+While the United States of America has not ratified the ICESCR, your Excellency's Government agreed to bind itself in good faith to ensure that nothing is done that would defeat the object and purpose of the international instrument, pending a decision on ratification.
 The right to health is also guaranteed as a part of the UDHR Article 25, which is read in terms of the individual's potential, the social and environmental conditions affecting health of the individual, and in terms of health services.
 Also, Article 24 of the CRC recognizes the right of the child to the enjoyment of the highest attainable standard of physical and mental health and to facilities for the treatment of illness and rehabilitation of health, and further mandated that States Parties shall pursue full implementation of this right and, in particular, shall take appropriate measures to among other objectives, "ensure the provision of necessary medical assistance and health care to all children with emphasis on the development of primary health care".